-It is a structure that provides the imagery of God dwelling eternally with the man He created.
-It was made up of the individual lives of believers and It is also a picture and symbol of how God was able to take sinful humanity and bring forth a new and beautiful creation.
+This structure consists of the individual lives of believers, and It is also a picture and symbol of how God was able to take sinful humanity and bring forth a new and beautiful creation.

-The details of this structure are symbolic of spiritual truths that we will be looking at in this study.
-Every foundation and gate we study will include people that were not perfect, but submitted themselves and surrendered their lives to the Lord Jesus whose name means salvation, and the love of their father in heaven, and how in the end, the Lord was able to create a beautiful and suitable habitation with their lives.
+Every foundation and gate will include people that were not perfect but submitted themselves and surrendered their lives to the Lord Jesus Christ, whose name means salvation.
+And in the end, the Lord was able to create a beautiful and suitable habitation with their lives.

-So it is with us - Our individual lives may not seem to bear much beauty from the mistakes we have made and may even be marred by the sins committed against us.
+So it is with us.
+Our individual lives may not seem to bear much beauty from our mistakes and may even be marred by the sins committed against us.
 But as we place our faith, trust, and hope in the saving work of Jesus' death for our sins and the sins committed against us, and in His resurrection, we can believe to have our lives resurrected and transformed into a beautiful new and perfect creation.

 A Good Foundation

-Abraham was looking for a place his heart could dwell that had "foundations" Just as we are looking for that solid abiding love that we can count on and build our life upon something eternal and lasting that has a firm foundation.
+Abraham was looking for a permanent place that had "foundations," Just as we are looking for that solid abiding love that we can count on and build our life upon, something eternal and lasting that has a firm foundation.

-Abraham dwelt in a foreign country and dwelt in tents.
-This is showing us that when we come to Christ we become citizens of a new existence and become foreigners to this world.
-We dwell in tents, our temporary earthly bodies, and wait in faith for an eternal existence that has "foundations".
+Abraham dwelt in a foreign country and lived in tents.
+This scene shows us that when we come to Christ, we become citizens of a new existence and become foreigners in this world.
+We dwell in tents, our temporary earthly bodies, and wait in faith for an eternal life that has "foundations."

 The Chief Cornerstone